Bloating: Causes and Prevention Tips

 Causes of Bloating

 One common cause of bloating is constipation.
-“A lot of people don’t even know they’re constipated,” Lee says.
-While having fewer bowel movements than you normally do is a symptom of constipation, you may still be constipated even if you have regular bowel movements.
+You can be constipated and not realize it, since having fewer bowel movements than you normally do is just one symptom of constipation.
+You may still be constipated even if you have regular bowel movements.
 Other symptoms of constipation include:

 - Straining to start or finish a bowel movement